hyprland-community/theme-repo/README.md

 to add your theme to this repo, open an issue with the `Add Theme` form template

-# how do i install these themes
+# how do i install these themes?

 check out the tool [hyprland-community/hyprtheme](https://github.com/hyprland-community/hyprtheme)
 ```bash